lsst-ts/observatory-controls-docs/Control-User-Interfaces/writing-sal-scripts.rst

 Which is basically the name of the file, without the trailing ``.py``.

+Executable
+^^^^^^^^^^

-The last step in the process is to create the executable file in the ``scripts/``.
+The last step in the process is to create the executable file in the ``python/lsst/ts/externalscripts/data/scripts/`` directory.
 This is the file that is actually executed by the ``ScriptQueue`` when running the SAL Script.
-Here we also maintain the same directory hierarchy, so an Auxiliary Telescope SAL Script should be created under the ``auxtel`` directory.
+Here we also maintain the same directory hierarchy of the modules, so an Auxiliary Telescope SAL Script should be created under the ``auxtel`` directory.
 It is also a good idea to create the executable file with the same name as that of the SAL Script.
-In this case, we create ``scripts/slew_dither.py``.
+In this case, we create ``python/lsst/ts/externalscripts/data/scripts/slew_dither.py``.

 The content of this file should be as follows: